spress/Spress-installer/README.md

 Spress add-ons installer ignores Spress plugins packages when you install a theme from your Spress root folder.

+If you use Spress as package, the location of the themes is `vendor/yosymfony/spress-themes`.

 ### Installation

 Add the following to your Spress plugin or theme `composer.json`: